-Adoption expenses Effective for taxable years beginning in 2017, if you were a full-year resident of Wisconsin for 2017 and you adopted a child for whom a final order of adoption was entered by a court of any state, or upon registration of a foreign adoption, during 2017, you may subtract up to \$5,000 of the amount you paid for adoption fees, court costs, and legal fees relating to the adoption.
-You may include amounts paid during 2015, 2016, and 2017.
+Adoption expenses If you were a full-year resident of Wisconsin for 2018 and you adopted a child for whom a final order of adoption was entered by a court of any state, or upon registration of a foreign adoption, during 2018, you may subtract up to \$5,000 of the amount you paid for adoption fees, court costs, and legal fees relating to the adoption.
+You may include amounts paid during 2016, 2017, and 2018.
 Don't count amounts reimbursed under any adoption assistance program.
 If you adopt more than one child during the year, you may deduct up to \$5,000 of adoption expenses for each child.

-• Tuition and fee expenses You may be able to claim a subtraction for up to \$6,958 (per student) of the amount you paid during 2017 for tuition and mandatory student fees for you, your spouse (if married filing a joint return), and children whom you claim as dependents on your federal income tax return.
+• Tuition and fee expenses You may be able to claim a subtraction for up to \$6,974 (per student) of the amount you paid during 2018 for tuition and mandatory student fees for you, your spouse (if married filing a joint return), and children whom you claim as dependents on your federal income tax return.

-The tuition and mandatory student fees must have been paid during 2017 to attend any of the following:
+The tuition and mandatory student fees must have been paid during 2018 to attend any of the following:

 - Classes in Wisconsin at a school which qualifies as a university, college, or technical college.
-A "university, college, or technical college" is any school which has a curriculum leading to a diploma, degree, or occupational or vocational objective. - Classes in Wisconsin at other post-secondary (post-high school) schools that have been approved by the Wisconsin Educational Approval Board or Department of Safety and Professional Services - Classes in Minnesota at a public vocational school or public institution of higher education in Minnesota under the Minnesota-Wisconsin tuition reciprocity agreement. - Classes outside Wisconsin provided the tuition is paid to a university, college, or technical college located in Wisconsin.
+A "university, college, or technical college" is any school which has a curriculum leading to a diploma, degree, or occupational or vocational objective. - Classes in Wisconsin at other post-secondary (post-high school) schools that have been approved through the Educational Approval Program - Classes in Minnesota at a public vocational school or public institution of higher education in Minnesota under the Minnesota-Wisconsin tuition reciprocity agreement. - Classes outside Wisconsin provided the tuition is paid to a university, college, or technical college located in Wisconsin.